Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Plantagenet has five operational public transport stops.
-These are served by two distinct bus routes, offering a total of 24 weekly passenger trips.
-The accessibility of these services is limited, with residents on average being located 5709 meters from the nearest stop.
+Plantagenet has five active public transport stops, all of which are bus stops.
+These stops are served by two different routes that combined offer 24 weekly passenger trips.
+The accessibility of these services is limited, with residents being an average of 5709 meters away from the nearest stop.

 Frequently Asked Questions - Transport